Winston-Salem, North Carolina: Sports

 The Winston-Salem State University Rams have men's and women's NCAA Division II sports teams, which are members of the Central Intercollegiate Athletic Association (CIAA).

 The Winston-Salem Dash are a Class High-A Minor-League baseball team currently affiliated with the Chicago White Sox.
 After 52 years at historic Ernie Shore Field, the Dash now play their home games at the new Truist Stadium, which opened in 2010.
 Previous names for the team include the Winston-Salem Cardinals, Twins, Red Sox, Spirits and, most recently, the Winston-Salem Warthogs.
-Players have included Vinegar Bend Mizell, Earl Weaver, Bobby Tiefenauer, Harvey Haddix, Stu Miller, Ray Jablonski, Don Blasingame, Gene Oliver, Rico Petrocelli, Jim Lonborg, George Scott, Sparky Lyle, Bill "Spaceman" Lee, Dwight Evans, Cecil Cooper, Butch Hobson, Wade Boggs, Carlos Lee, Joe Crede, Jon Garland, and Aaron Rowand, all of whom have played extensively at the major league level.
+Players have included Vinegar Bend Mizell, Rico Petrocelli, Wade Boggs, Carlos Lee, Joe Crede, Jon Garland, and Aaron Rowand, all of whom have played extensively at the major-league level.

-The Carolina Thunderbirds minor-league hockey team began play in 2017 at the Winston-Salem Fairgrounds Arena in Winston-Salem.
+The Twin City Thunderbirds minor-league hockey team began play as the Carolina Thunderbirds in 2017 at the Winston-Salem Fairgrounds Arena.
+The franchise adopted its current name in September 2025.

 Wake Forest University is an original member of the Atlantic Coast Conference (ACC).
 Wake Forest's football team plays its games at Truist Field at Wake Forest (formerly BB&T Field, and Groves Stadium), which seats 32,500.
 Wake Forest's soccer program made four consecutive final four appearances (2006–2009) and were NCAA champions in 2007.

 The Lawrence Joel Veterans Memorial Coliseum is home to Wake Forest and some Winston-Salem State basketball games.

 NASCAR Whelen All-American Series racing takes place from March until August at Bowman Gray Stadium.
 The K&N Pro Series East also races here.
 It is NASCAR's longest-running racing series, dating to the 1940s.
 In the fall, the stadium is used for Winston-Salem State Rams football games.

 Winston-Salem hosts an ATP tennis tournament every year, the Winston-Salem Open.
 The matches are played at the Wake Forest tennis center.